Updated on: September 22, 2023

 Read the full Norton review here

 - Pick an antivirus that is 100% free.
-A free antivirus should offer full protection against malware for free — there shouldn’t be any hidden costs such as an additional fees to remove malware.
-All of the antiviruses on my list include a free malware scanner with no limitations.
+A free antivirus should offer good protection without you needing to spend money — there shouldn’t be any hidden costs such as additional fees to remove malware or block dangerous websites.

-- Choose a antivirus that’s ease to use.
+- Choose an antivirus that’s easy to use.
 There’s no point in downloading a free antivirus if you’re not going to be able to use it.
 It’s important for technical software (like an antivirus) to be easy to use for non-technical users too.
-Products like Avira Free Antivirus and Bitdefender Antivirus Free are super sleek and intuitive, with all their features clearly laid out.
-ClamAV is a more difficult product to use, but it is the best free option out there for Linux, and if you’re an experienced Linux user, you should be able to get to grips with it.
+Products like TotalAV and Bitdefender Antivirus Free are super sleek and intuitive, with all their features clearly laid out.
+ClamAV is more difficult product to use, but it is the best free option out there for Linux, and if you’re an experienced Linux user, you should be able to get to grips with it.

 - Assess the impact on system performance.
 To be worth using, a free antivirus has to work well both with your device and with your operating system.
 I tested each program on my list for speed and CPU usage, and am happy to confirm that they all worked efficiently and didn’t slow my devices down too much during scans.